 Following Denmark’s 2007 municipal reforms, three municipalities were merged to form the municipality of Middelfart.
 To save time, money and energy, it was decided that the six local municipal buildings would be consolidated in one new city hall.
 The new city hall was to reflect the intention of the Middelfart Municipality to work more transparently and in closer cooperation with citizens and businesses.
 As such, the municipality worked closely with business to draw up the plans for a multi-functional building with high sustainability goals.

 The new city hall symbolises sustainability, cooperation and transparency.
-The complex’s cooling system extracts cool air from the sea, is built from sustainable materials and automatically operated by solar panels on the roof.
 Food waste is collected and turned into biogas for heating.
-A heat exchange system can redistribute heat and cold between all the rooms in the building.
+A heat exchange system can redistribute heat and cold between all the rooms in the building and the surplus heat is returned to the district heating network.

 The new city hall was built through a public-private partnership involving real estate investors, local businesses and the local bank.
 Besides the city hall there are five shops and 40 apartments in the complex.
 To symbolise a more transparent democratic process, the building has a large atrium in the centre where people can meet and civil servants can be seen through large windows.
 The outside windows are also very large, offering a view to the sea and allowing people to look in.